Economic history of Mexico: Mining

 Silver became the motor of the Spanish colonial economy both in New Spain and in Peru.
 It was mined under license from the crown, with a fifth of the proceeds (quinto real) rendered to the crown.
 Although the Spaniards sought gold, and there were some small mines in Oaxaca and Michoacán, the big transformation in New Spain's economy came in the mid-sixteenth century with discoveries of large deposits of silver.
 Near Mexico City, the Nahua settlement of Taxco was found in 1534 to have silver.

-The largest silver deposits were found north of the zone of dense indigenous communities and Spanish settlement.
-Zacatecas and later Guanajuato became the most important centers of silver production, but there were many others, including in Parral (Chihuahua) and later strikes in San Luis Potosí, optimistically named after the Potosí silver mine of Peru.
+The largest silver deposits were found north of the densely populated zones of Indigenous communities and Spanish settlements.
+Zacatecas and later Guanajuato became the most important centers of silver production, but there were many others, including in Parral (Chihuahua) and later strikes in San Luis Potosí, optimistically named after the Potosí silver mine of Bolivia.
 Spaniards established of cities in the mining region as well as agrarian enterprises supplying foodstuffs and material goods necessary for the mining economy.
 For Mexico, which did not have a vast supply of trees to use as fuel to extract silver from ore by high heat, the invention in 1554 of the patio process that used mercury to chemically extract the silver from ore was a breakthrough.
 Spain had a mercury mine in Almadén whose mercury was exported to Mexico.
 (Peru had its own local source of mercury at Huancavelica).
 The higher the proportion of mercury in the process meant the higher the extraction of silver.

 The crown had a monopoly on mercury and set its price.
 During the Bourbon reforms of the eighteenth century, the crown increased mercury production at Almadén and lowered the price to miners by half resulting in a huge increase in Mexico's silver production.
 As production costs dropped, mining became less risky so that there was a new surge of mine openings and improvements.
 In the eighteenth century, mining was professionalized and elevated in social prestige with the establishment of the royal college of mining and a miners' guild (consulado), making mining more respectable.
-The crown promulgated a new mining code that limited liability and protected patents as technical improvements were developed.
+The crown promulgated a new mining code limiting liability and protecting patents for technical improvements.
 Highly successful miners purchased titles of nobility in the eighteenth century, valorizing their status in society as well as bringing revenues to the crown.

 Wealth from Spanish mining fueled the transatlantic economy, with silver becoming the main precious metal in circulation worldwide.
 Although the northern mining did not itself become the main center of power in New Spain, the silver extracted there was the most important export from the colony.
 The control that the royal mints exerted over the uniform weight and quality of silver bars and coins made Spanish silver the most accepted and trusted currency.